florandefossez/c_project/README.md

 - Right-click: Mark a cell as a mine (right click again to remove the flag)

 Game assets designed by Kia https://kia.itch.io/16x16-tileset-for-minesweeper

+# Virtual Network

+It's still a WIP project !

+Implementation of a virtual network in C that simulates the exchange of packets between nodes.
+This project is based on the online video course from udemy.

+- MultiNode Topology Emulation of Routers and Switches
+- Implementation of the DataLink Layer (L2 routing), including ARP
+- L2 Switching (Mac-based Learning and Forwarding)
+- Vlan Based Mac learning and Forwarding
+- Network Layer (L3 routing)